 In addition to the food coalition, I pioneered a summer food program.
 The Summer Food Service Program (SFSP), administered by the Colorado Department of Education’s Office of School Nutrition, ensures that children continue to receive meals during the summer when they do not have access to school lunch or breakfast.

 I have volunteered extensively with the Pagosa Springs, CO farmers market and the Salida, CO farmers market where I was able to meet local producers and vendors and create connections to my community.
 There were other opportunities for connection as I volunteered at the Geothermal Greenhouse partnership.
 I also worked for LiveWell Colorado under the Double Up Food Bucks program where I was able to promote access to fruits and vegetables from vendors at the farmers market.

-I’m a novice gardener and had a semi successful last year and going for it again!
+I’m also a novice gardener and had a semi successful last year and going for it again!
 One thing about my gardening style is my ideas of staying a localvore and permaculturist.
 This means I want to grow, forage, hunt, and produce food that can be grown or harvested in my local area.

 With that being said, everything I do is experimental.
 I have a local gardener who is my mentor and refers to this style of gardening as “old school.”
 No lemon trees in my living room, no grow lights, hydroponics, nutrients from a bag–just a few raised beds with amended soil using manure, vermicompost, and straw from the local area.